JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 💡Well in the beginning the big problem was coming up with a means to measure open source health.
 The CHAOSS Project then defined the metrics.
 But the metrics were still big and ambigous and there was still no means to measure the metrics.The CHAOSS Project then formed different Working Groups for the defined metrics.The responsibility of each Working Group is to refine the metrics and come up with tools to measure the metrics.
 `

-The D&I Working Group formulated focus areas(these are sub-metrics of D&I):
+The D&I Working Group formulated the following focus areas(these are sub-metrics of D&I):
 * Communication Inclusivity
 * Contributor Community Dirvesity
 * Event Diversity